HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 ## Recombinatorial Examples

-Now that we briefly covered the math, lets try out some other tests with combining the low-pass (color) an high-pass (detail.)
+Now that we briefly covered the math, let's try out some other tests with combining the low-pass (color) an high-pass (detail.)
 This technique provides a lot of flexibility, that actually relates to usage within 3D graphics, such as terrain workflows.
 In games, we might feed multiple textures of different resolutions, to different parts of the rendering system, where they are then recombined during shading.
+And the color of pixels may change as we transition across regions of the terrain.

 An example might be...